bio-guoda/preston/analysis.md

 ## Linkrot and Content Drift Revisited

 In July 2019, the Preston observatory tracking GBIF, iDigBio and BioCASe networks was revisited.
+The data below was generated with the Preston biodiversity dataset graph versions up to, and including, provenance hash [hash://sha256/b9864a749112cad2fe19e62bf5d8bad580a7036d363d16d81d5c16be325fa0fd](https://deeplinker.bio/b9864a749112cad2fe19e62bf5d8bad580a7036d363d16d81d5c16be325fa0fd).

 The graphs below show the cumulative growth of the observatory along with the relative growth.
 The relative growth is the amount of new content added.
 So, when no new content is added in a specific time, the relative growth is zero.